mh44698/Auto-swap/README.md

 ## Components

-- Header -- Provide the user with links to create, browse, about us and back to home throughout the application.
+- Header -- Provide links to the various pages.
-- Home -- The landing page for the application.
-Presents the user with a browse the existing ideas or create a new one.
--	TitleView --  A place to view all of the existing ideas.
-From here the user can add, update, or delete an idea.
+- Home -- The Cars listing page.
+-	view Cars -- The Car listing page.
+- View Sellers -- The Seller listing page.
-- FullCard -- Present the user with the full details of the idea.
+-	Car Detail --	Provide the detail view of an individual car.
--	Create --	Provide the user a place to add a new idea to the site.
+-	Seller Detail -- Provide the detail view of the seller and a list of cars they currenlty have on the site.
--	Update -- Allow the user to update an existing idea.
+-	Create/Update -- Allows a user to create and or update a car or a seller.
--	Delete -- Allow the user to delete an idea.
--	Login - Allows the user to create a user ID and password and then login
+-	Delete - Allows a user to delete a car or a seller from the site.
-- About Us -- Give an explaination of the site.